stylight/handbook/_docs/feedback.markdown

 ## Guiding questions or metaphor

 You may pick a set of guiding questions that other companies use below.
 You can also mix and match or invent your own.
-Or pick one of these [retro tools](https://docs.google.com/a/stylight.de/document/d/1GPxiyIRg6B_rIrJ0mld02emoaAZ3IKFvx6pbD56FZbg/edit?usp=sharing).
+Or pick one of these [retro tools [Stylight login required]](https://docs.google.com/a/stylight.de/document/d/1GPxiyIRg6B_rIrJ0mld02emoaAZ3IKFvx6pbD56FZbg/edit?usp=sharing).
 Which guiding questions work best for you also depends on what [kind of feedback](#kind) you are looking for.

 <table id="sets-of-guiding-questions">
     <tr>